Understanding Immigration Terms and Processes

 Undocumented immigrants represented 23.7 percent of the US population in 2016.
 That means that there are more than 10.7 million undocumented immigrants in the US today because their numbers continue to grow.

-The Trump Administration put an end to the practice of separating undocumented migrants from their children in June 2018.
+The Trump administration put an end to the practice of separating undocumented migrants from their children in June 2018.
 The practice was widely criticized, especially by healthcare professionals who warned that the process causes children severe psychological harm.

 However, even if they are detained together as a family, children still face serious risks such as post-traumatic stress disorder (PTSD) from the uncertainty and stress of detainment.
 The sooner children are out of detainment, the better.

 That’s why it’s imperative that you learn about migrant rights.
 Make sure you familiarize yourself with the entire process of removal and deportation to better understand the immigration process.
 For instance, Immigration and Customs Enforcement (ICE) is responsible for enforcing immigration law.
 United States Citizenship and Immigration Services (USCIS) handles the application processing and other matters relating to immigration.
-In the event you face court proceedings, you can use the Executive Office for Immigration Review to defend your case with the help of an immigration lawyer in Austin, TX.
+In the event you face court proceedings, you can use the Executive Office for Immigration Review to defend your case with the help of a lawyer in Austin, TX.

 Most people think that the US government deports only people who have stayed longer than their temporary visa permits and people who entered the United States illegally.
 But there are many other circumstances that may lead to deportation.